• Skip to main content

 Not Just Another Year

-August 20, 2013 By Rachel
+August 20, 2013 by Rachel

 Tomorrow I begin my 10th year of teaching!
 It really is crazy to think it’s been that long.
 I’ve always known I was a teacher.
 God put it in my heart when I was a little girl and I was teaching every afternoon in my bedroom.

 I realize now more than ever that it is so much more than actually just teaching “skills”.
 I was reading Heather’s post over at Petals of Joy the other day.
 She wrote about what she wanted the parents of her students to know.
-I think she’s a middle or high school teacher, but a teacher none the less.
+I think she’s a middle or high school teacher, but a teacher nonetheless.
 I was in tears by the end of her post!
 She wrote it so beautifully!
 This part really spoke to me:

 “I feel responsible for the next generation in mind-blowing ways.
 This is a heavy burden.
 I sense its weight each time I step into my classroom.
 I understand—really understand—how great the task is that lies before me.
 The question Am I making a difference? is a constant.